settinge/Python-API-s-Challenge/README.md

 # Python-API-s-Challenge

+# How to Run Code

+1. Clone repository to folder on computer

+2. Open jupyter lab

+3. Navigate to Python API's HW.ipynb and run all cells

 A Python script is created to visualize the weather of 500+ cities across the world of varying distance from the equator.
 I utilized [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 My first objective was to build a series of scatter plots to showcase the following relationships: